 Famous Dogs and Dog Breeds That We All Know and Love

-Famous dogs and dog breeds of the silver screen are some of the most popular canines to choose when searching for a new pet.
+Some of the most popular canines of the world are often famous dogs and dog breeds from the silver screen, and make for great choices when deciding on what kind of new pet you want to spend the next few years of your life with.
 None of us may want to admit it, but seeing a dog in a movie, TV show, comic, or book that we enjoyed makes us (at least subconsciously) more agreeable to owning that particular breed of dog.
 If you are even remotely thinking about getting a dog, famous dogs play a huge role in our decision-making process . . . and there's nothing wrong with that.

 Keep in mind that dogs are very unique creatures, despite having an innate desire to please their owner.
 You should always be aware that the dog you get won't necessarily act like the dog you fell in love with on the big screen.
 More often than not, it takes a lot of work and training to make any dog behave the way you want them to.
 Thanks for giving this article a chance, and good luck on choosing that perfect "famous" dog.